“Our selling motions may never be the same.”

 “We will have to do more with less given hiring and spending freezes.”

-Those are among a handful of common refrains I hear from sales leaders these days — many of whom are on the hook for promoting efficient growth, even as we face an economic recession.
+Those are among a handful of common concerns we hear from sales leaders these days — many of whom are responsible for promoting efficient growth, even as we face economic uncertainty.

-The following are a few strategies I’ve seen my customers use to meet the challenge:
+The following are a few strategies our customers use to meet the challenge:

 1. Promote efficient growth by focusing on high-potential and high-revenue accounts